3 Ways Starting a Company Is Like Commanding a Space Ship

 - Every leap for mankind starts with a small step, or is it the other way around?
 The first word in startup is “start.”
 Interestingly, when Ohio’s Neil Armstrong stepped out of the lunar module onto the surface of the moon, it wasn’t a small step at all.
 The module’s shock absorbers hadn’t compressed, so his first step was actually about a four-foot jump.
 I can’t tell you how many times working with entrepreneurs that a “small” step forward turns out to be huge leap.

 - Astronauts and investors look for the same kind of talent.
 Commander Kelly was on the hiring committee for Space Shuttle astronauts.
 His criteria for astronauts—technical competence, proven high-performers, team players, and high diversity.
 “It’s a huge team effort, not just your crew members here on board, but also with all the folks you have to work with on the ground.”
-He could have written the postings on the Rev1 Contact us.
+He could have written the postings on the Rev1 Jobs Board.